schafric/MFF-NSWI041/1/seminar-work.md

 Synchronization with other modules is performed automatically and in a daily basis.

-##### Actor: Guest

-`Guest` is an unauthorized actor with limited abilities to search and view subject information.

 ##### Actor: Planner

 `Planner` is an actor performing **planning activities**.
-In general, it is an authority, who defines subjects, rooms, studying plans, schedule sheets and schedules taking into account constraints from teachers (unavailability).
+In general, it is an authority, who defines `subjects`, `rooms`, `studying plans`, `schedule sheets` and schedules taking into account introduced constraints.

 ##### Actor: Student